-I now live in the beautiful village of Lustleigh where I spent my childhood.
-Since having my son I’ve been rediscovering my yoga practice with the curiosity and patience required as a mother of a tiny person.
+I now live on Dartmoor where I spent my childhood.
+Since having my son and daughter I’ve been rediscovering my yoga practice with the curiosity and patience required as a mother of tiny people.

-I am currently enrolled in a year long Yoga Therapy Diploma with the Devon School of Yoga.
+In 2021-22 I was enrolled in a year long Yoga Therapy Diploma with the Devon School of Yoga.

 Inclusivity & Charity

 Yoga should, of course, be for everybody regardless of ability or background.
 I am very aware that in the UK it is predominantly accessed by white, affluent, able bodied practitioners.
 Because people have been marginalised are underrepresented in yoga, and it’s important to redress the balance, I would like to offer reduced or free classes to anyone who needs them.
 Just get in touch via email - it would be lovely to hear from you.

 10% of my yoga teaching income goes to charity with a portion of these donations going to South Asian causes.
 I deeply appreciate yoga's roots and hope to show my gratitude by sharing my earnings with communities and individuals in South Asia and with the South Asian diaspora in the U.K.